F5Networks/f5-openstack-lbaasv2-driver/CONTRIBUTING.md

 $ open htmlcov/index.html
 ```

-If you are running our functional tests you will need a real BIG-IP® to run
+If you are running our functional tests you will need a real BIG-IP to run
 them against, but you can get one of those pretty easily in [Amazon EC2](https://aws.amazon.com/marketplace/pp/B00JL3UASY/ref=srh_res_product_title?ie=UTF8&sr=0-10&qid=1449332167461).

 ## License